 Donkeys have evolved to eat fibrous plant materials in small quantities throughout the day; this is known as trickle feeding and helps to keep the donkey's digestive system healthy and to keep the donkey occupied.
 When donkeys have poor teeth and are finding long fibres difficult to chew it is important to provide them with an alternative source of fibre.
-There are a number of hay replacement 'short chop' products on the market for example Mollichaff Donkey and Mollichaff Hoofkind.
-If you are unable to source either of these products please give us a call to discuss alternatives.
+There are a number of hay replacement 'short chop' products on the market for example Mollichaff Donkey, Mollichaff Hoofkind or Spillers Happy Hoof.
+If you are unable to source these products please give us a call to discuss alternatives.